CodyKoInABox/sortingC/README.md

-# sortingC
-Sorting algorithms in C
+# Sorting algorithms in C